 And while she can do almost anything right from singing songs (bet you didn’t know that) to setting reminders, you can also customize the way Cortana operates.
 Whether it’s the type of cards that you want to see or the data that Cortana accesses, there’s a whole bunch of things hiding beneath the notebook icon.

-Plus, Cortana handles most of the natural language commands seamlessly and while I did face an issue of Siri understanding my accent, Cortana just wowed me.
+Plus, Cortana handles most of the natural language commands seamlessly.
+All you have to say is Hey Cortana followed by the query and the humble assistant will do the work for you.
+While I did face an issue of Siri understanding my accent, Cortana just wowed me.

 7. Quick Access Files and Folders from File Explorer